 Why Boundaries Are Good

 Boundaries give us clear lines in which we can work.
-We don’t have to question our distinction even if it is a hard one.
+We don’t have to question our decision even if it is a hard one.

 Four Key Areas I Want You To Think Though